Smart Ways to Resolve Conflicts at Home

 way.
 But without looking for a solution that makes everyone feel included, you may

-fight fair and resolve conflicts peacefully, disagreements can tear apart your family.
+fair and resolve conflicts peacefully, disagreements can tear apart your family.

 Tips for dealing with conflict